legendu-net/blog/misc/content/2013-10-21-linux-tips.markdown

 It is not meant to readers
 but rather for convenient reference of the author and future improvement.
 **

+## Tricks and Traps

+1. Use full paths of commands when you use a batch account or schedule a cron job.
+The reason is that batch account and/or cron might have different environment from your personal account.
+So if a shell script works in your personal account, it might not work in a batch account or in cron.

 1. [explainshell.com](http://www.explainshell.com/)
 is a great place for learning shell.